-In this new innovative course practitioners will learn how to reconstruct straightforward implants.
-The course will be taught over 6 weeks through a series of modules based in our dedicated online learning platform and relies on the motivation and self-direction of the people who attend to apply themselves for six weeks.
+In this new innovative and interactive course, practitioners will learn how to reconstruct straightforward implants.
+The course will be taught over 6 weeks through a series of modules based on our dedicated online learning platform which includes practicals and relies on the motivation and self-direction of the people who attend to apply themselves for six weeks.

 The learning objectives of this course are as follows:

 There are only two live sessions.
-A zoom call on Monday 12th April and on Friday 21st May.
+A zoom call on Monday 6th June and Thursday 14th July.

 Dr Andrew Legg graduated from the University of Manchester in 2001.
 Extensive experience in general practice has given Andrew grounding in all aspects of dental care allowing a fully comprehensive approach to patient care.

 Andrew has undertaken countless hours of training, including an 18-month Clinical Certificate in Implantology at the University of Sheffield and Advanced Surgical Training at the Royal College of Surgeons.

 Colin’s practice is limited to surgical implant dentistry.
 Colin is a Specialist in Oral Surgery with considerable experience within the ITI and the Leadership of the ITI within the UK.
 He has placed in the region of 4,000 dental implants and restored approximately 1,000.
 He has been teaching in implant dentistry since 2000.

 Colin has been the architect and designer of many implant courses previously for other organisations and now The Campbell Academy takes a considerable amount of his time in providing implant and dental education the way he believes it should be done.